-Patient presented today with complaint of callusing on her orthotics.
+Patient presented with complaint of callusing on her orthotics.
 Specifically she was callusing along the plantar medial border of her arch.
-This is a pronated, flexible, flat footed individual on a rigid polypro orthotic device, posted with EVA and no top cover.
+This is a pronated, flexible, flat footed individual on a rigid polypropylene orthotic device, posted with EVA and no top cover.

 While the orthotic contoured the arch well non-weightbearing, in stance the device was rather narrow and under-corrected, which resulted in her pronating right over the medial edge.
 This resulted in friction and callusing with activity with these devices.